• Skip to main content

 The oscillating weight is made of tungsten, a material, which is as dense as gold but is relatively cheap as dirt.

-While flashy and entertaining, the concept of a hybrid-powered electronic watch is not particularly new: Ventura produces this kind of digital gadgets for a long time and some Japanese brands, too, use a similar technology to power their quartz analog gadgets.
+While flashy and entertaining, the concept of a hybrid-powered electronic watch is not particularly new: Ventura produces this kind of digital gadget for a long time and some Japanese brands, too, use a similar technology to power their quartz analog gadgets.

 Also, a winding rotor was used by Ulysse Nardin in their much overhyped Chairman cell phone.